Michael McKee (activist)

-Michael "Mike" McKee (3 December 1939 – 21 October 2025) was an American tenants rights activist known for his work to strengthen rent-protection regulations in New York.
+Michael McKee (December 3, 1939 – October 21, 2025) was an American tenants rights activist known for his work to strengthen rent-protection regulations in New York.

 Early life and education

 McKee was born Jay Edwin McKee in 1939 in Fort Worth, Texas, the eldest of three brothers.
 His father, J. Edwin McKee, was an army officer, while his mother, Georgia McKee, was an accountant.
 During his childhood, McKee lived on multiple army bases in the United States and Japan.

 McKee studied at Tulane University in New Orleans, Louisiana before transferring to Baylor University in Waco, Texas, where he graduated with a degree in French in 1962.
 He went on to obtain a master's degree in French from Middlebury College in Vermont in 1963, before serving for a year in the Oklahoma National Guard.

 McKee subsequently moved to France as a military dependent before returning to the United States and settling in New York City, where he became an activist in the anti-Vietnam War and gay rights movements.
 McKee changed his name to Michael and worked various jobs, including for an advertising agency and a dance company.